AkinyiO/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

   - How I debugged:
+  fixed the typing error from Toys to Toy

 - Update the number of likes for a toy

   - How I debugged:
+sent the toy object back as a JSON response

 - Donate a toy to Goodwill (and delete it from our database)

   - How I debugged:
+Added a new route ; destroy in my routes file